Whenever you receive a letter saying you have won a "fabulous" prize, beware. The prize you win may not be worth the effort to collect it.

 The next time you get a computerized "personal" letter saying you have won a great prize, keep these points in mind:

 - Do not be deceived by letters that look official or urgent.
-Some contest promoters use names that resemble official organizations (such as a state lottery or a charity organization) or an envelope that looks as if it contains an important telegram.
+Some contest promoters use names that resemble official organizations (such as a state lottery or a charity organization) or an envelope that looks as if it contains an important document or legal notice.

-- If you attend a sales meeting, do not sign a contract or give the salesperson a deposit right away.
+- If you are required to attend a sales meeting in order to claim the prize, do not sign any contract or give the salesperson a deposit right away.
 Ask for a few days to consider your decision.
 During that time, check out the company.
+(A legitimate company would still appreciate your purchase a few days later.)

 - Do not let the salesperson make you feel guilty for not buying what is being sold.
 It is only a sales tactic.